Borwe/wasm_nvim/README.md

   extern "host"lua_eval(id: u32) u32;
   ```

   Similar to `lua_exec` except that this one evaluates expressions and will return a value that is mapped to the id.
-The value returned will say null, if the expression evaluated returned nothing, otherwise the value would contain the contents of the results
+The value returned will say `"null"`, if the expression evaluated returned nothing, otherwise the value would contain the contents of the results

   **NOTE**: This is for expressions, anything else passed to this function can result to undefined behavior